 Willow control is likely to be a key component of the restoration of the Reserve, and has been identified as a high priority for its future management.
 Preparation of a Pest Plant Control and Surveillance Plan will be vital to prioritise and guide willow control within the Reserve.

 Grey willow control within the mānuka stands and indigenous rushland has previously been identified as a high priority (e.g. Parker and Grove 2013).
-The Living Water Partnership has funded some willow control within the western rushland and the western mānuka-grey willow scrub.
-Wai-ora Forest Landscapes was contracted to control grey willow the western mānuka-grey willow scrub using the drill and fill method (Wai-ora Forest Landscapes, 2016) and Keystone Ecology was contracted in early 2017 to trial methods for removing regenerating grey willow in the western rushland.
+Living Water has funded some willow control within the western rushland, the western mānuka-grey willow scrub and along waterway margins where willow canopy has previously been aerially sprayed. .
+Wai-ora Forest Landscapes was contracted to control grey willow in the western mānuka-grey willow scrub using the drill and fill method (Wai-ora Forest Landscapes, 2016) and Keystone Ecology was contracted in early 2017 to trial methods for removing regenerating grey willow in the western rushland.
 They then used the cut and paste method (the most efficient method trialled) to clear further grey willow.
 In total, Keystone Ecology cleared grey willow from an area of approximately 880 m2 (Keystone Ecology, 2017).
 It is recommended that control of grey willow in these areas continue while a strategy to control willows in the remainder of the Reserve is developed.

-There are several options for controlling willows within the Reserve:
+There are several options for willow management within the Reserve:

 Do nothing;